openstack/openstack-manuals/doc/contributor-guide/source/docs-builds.rst

 .. code-block:: console

-   $ tox -e build -- contributor-guide --pdf
+   $ tox -e build -- image-guide --pdf

 PDF builds are accomplished using LaTeX as an intermediate format.
 Currently, you can generate a PDF file for a limited number of guides.